- Parts of Thermal Transfer Printer

 Coated side out ribbons have the ink facing outside.
 This type of ribbon unrolls from the bottom before making contact with the print head and label.

-The ribbon material determines the strength and durability of your label.
+The printer material determines the strength and durability of your label.
 This also ensures that your labels are readable, scannable and reliable.